 The camera is another place where Motorola took a sideways step rather than marching clearly forward.
-The first Motorola Edge had a flexible camera configuration, including standard, telephoto, ultra-wide, and depth sensor options for imaging.
-This year, Motorola doubled the resolution of the main camera but dropped the telephoto lens entirely.
+The 2020 Motorola Edge had a flexible camera configuration, including standard, telephoto, ultra-wide, and depth sensor options for imaging.
+For the 2021 phone, Motorola doubled the resolution of the main camera but dropped the telephoto lens entirely.
 Ugh!
-Granted, many competing phones in the $700 space have only main and ultra-wide lenses (with Samsung being the notable exception), but it would have been nice if Motorola had stuck with it.
+Granted, many competing phones in the $700 space have only main and ultrawide lenses (with Samsung being the notable exception), but it would have been nice if Motorola had stuck with it.

 See also: The best camera phones you can get

-The main 108MP sensor packs 108MP relies on nona-binning to create large, light-sensitive pixels when shooting everyday shots.
-The ultra-wide is an 8MP affair with a wide 119-degree field of view, while the 2MP depth sensor is utilized for portrait bokeh effects.
+The main sensor packs 108MP and relies on nona-binning to create large, light-sensitive pixels when shooting everyday shots.
+The ultrawide is an 8MP affair with a wide 119-degree field of view, while the 2MP depth sensor is utilized for portrait bokeh effects.
 On the front, the selfie camera snaps 32MP photos and bins down by a factor of four to 8MP.

 Most images from the main camera are solid enough when there’s good lighting.
-The daytime shots I captured were on par with anything in the segment in terms of focus, exposure, and color.
-HDR performance could be a bit better, as some shots ended up with really dark spots in them.
+The daytime shots we captured were on par with some phones in the segment in terms of focus, exposure, and color.
+HDR performance could be better, as some shots ended up with really dark spots in them.
 Low light samples, such as the shot of the cat, really lose detail and clarity thanks to noise.
 Plus, the camera wasn’t fast enough to create a sharp shot of a moving animal.

-The ultra-wide camera isn’t quite up to par.
+The ultrawide camera isn’t quite up to par.
 Shots have more grain in them and are more contrast-y in nature.
 Moreover, any sort of HDR functionality seems to have been tossed out the window.
-There’s lots of shading and overblown regions in the photos I took.
+There’s lots of shading and overblown regions in the photos.

 Due to the lack of a telephoto shooter, all zoom is accomplished digitally using the main camera.
 You can dial in 2x, 5x, and up to 10x using the main camera’s healthy number of pixels.
 Results aren’t that great, as you can see below.